mxamber/AO3scrape/README.md

 ## Notes

 Following the removal of all reusable code in order to separate the scraping code and the use case specific code to be placed here, [mxamber/ScrapingFromOurOwn](https://github.com/mxamber/ScrapingFromOurOwn) is now a requirement.

+## Installation

+### Compile it yourself

+Download the source code.
+Set up a C# console application project in your IDE of choice.
+Either download a compiled version of SFO2 or the current source code from the Github repo (recommended).
+If you download the DLL, add it to your project's assembly references.
+If you download the source, place it in a second project in your first porject's solution and add said second project to your AO3scrape project's references.
+Compile.

+### Download

+Download AO3scrape.exe and SFO2.dll from the releases page.
+You can also download a current SFO2 release from the Github repo, but I can't guarantee it'll be compatible with AO3scrape, since I might update SFO2 without updating AO3scrape.
+Place both files in the same directory and run AO3scrape (no installation required).